volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 There's always a possibility to create your own custom method that would clone an object, but that's like reinventing the wheel.

-You will spend a lot of time writing your own implementation, fixing bugs and covering the code with unit tests so there's no need to do that.
+You will spend a lot of time writing your own implementation, fixing bugs, and covering the code with unit tests so there's no need to do that.

-Always remember that if you encounter any kind of problem in programming, you are for sure not the first person to face that, so give yourself a try to search for a ready-to-use solution in the internet.
+Always remember that if you encounter any kind of problem in programming, you are for sure not the first person to face that, so give yourself a try to search for a ready-to-use solution on the internet.

 ## Summary